dogodigi/community_mapping/en/chapters/day1.md

 # Day 1

- On day 1, attendees will learn to "think in models" and gather insight on what geodata is, how it is collected and how it "connects" with regular data.
-At the end of the day, they will have good insight on how to model real-world appearances.
+Attendees will learn to **think in models**.
+They gather insight on what spatial data is, how it is collected and how it relates to regular data.
+After this day, they will have good insight on how to model real-world objects as data.

  ### 1.1.
 Thinking in models
  A real-world object cannot be stored on a computer, we store "a representation of a real-world object that matches our requirements".
 What can such requirements be?
 Basically it is all about being useful.
 Models form the building blocks that help us make decisions, draw conclusions and get things done.